 High Voltage Rodeo sound

-James Horcasitas has had a lifetime of experiences in rodeo.
-James has an enthusiastic and friendly personality that enables him to engage and excite any rodeo crowd and put rodeo contestants at ease.
-Not only does James provide the knowledgeable and upbeat commentary that is critical to any rodeo performance, he provides sound and music that will fill the arena with the energy and beat of unparalleled, “High Voltage” rodeo action!
+James Horcasitas has had a lifetime of experiences in Rodeo.
+As a former contestant and promoter of rodeo events, he has an enthusiastic and friendly personality that enables him to engage and excite a Rodeo crowd and put the contestants at ease.
+He also provides the knowledge and upbeat commentary that is critical to any rodeo performance that builds energy throughout the event and creates a “High Voltage” Rodeo experience.

 VOLD Rodeo Company